capnchuck/CS3370/README.md

 program with setport).
 To view usage information, either just call the program or pass -h or --help as parameters.

+Now takes "--environment" as being equal to "-e"

 __Set portsetter Alias__